 - The drug, known as Albrioza or AMX0035, on Monday received a conditional approval in Canada, although it won’t be available there for several more weeks and Amylyx has not yet disclosed its price.
 It’s also currently under review by the Food and Drug Administration, which expects to make a decision by Sept.
 29.

 - ICER, a nonprofit watchdog group, has become influential in the drug pricing debate, although it’s been criticized by pharmaceutical companies and others for how it conducts its analysis.
-The group is now accepting comments on report, which it plans to finalize in early August with more definitive assessments on pricing and cost-effectiveness.
+The group is now accepting comments on the report, which it plans to finalize in early August with more definitive assessments on pricing and cost-effectiveness.

 Amylyx’s drug is closely watched, given the limited options available for ALS and the disease’s devastating effects.
 Testing showed treatment delivered modest benefits on a rating scale used to measure function, as well as improved survival by about five months.